innolitics/rdm/rdm/init_files/documents/human_factors_engineering_report.md

  - intended user population(s)
  - intended use and operational contexts of use
  - use environments and conditions that could affect user interactions with the device
- - training intended for users
+ - training intended for users as defined in the Software Requirements Specification.
- as defined in the Software Requirements Specification.
+ (See SDS)

 ENDTODO

-## Description of device user interface
+##3.
+Description of Device User Interface

-TODO: Add software item design created in the detailed design step of the software plan
+TODO: Add software item design created in the detailed design step of the software plan.

 ##4.
 Summary of known use problems